Successful Sleep Dentistry Article #2

 If you are a dentist who is interested in oral appliance therapy to add as a treatment option for your patients, please call the Whole You call center at 844-548-3385 (toll free) or visit www.wholeyou.com.

-Whole You has recently released a new generation of Oral Appliances, Respire EF, with significantly more tongue space.
-To learn about Respire EF, visit https://www.wholeyou.com/medical-products/sleep-apnea-devices/sleep-ef for more information.
+Whole You has recently released a new generation of Oral Appliances, Respire Pink AT and Respire Pink EF AT, with the advanced titration mechanism.
+To learn about Respire AT, visit https://www.wholeyou.com/professional/technology/pink/ for more information.

 Successful Sleep Dentistry Article Series

 - Make Your Sleep Dentistry Practice more Successful